spatie/typescript-transformer/docs/laravel/running.md

 php artisan typescript:transform
 ```

-That's it, your types are now transformed!
+That's it.
+Your types are now transformed!

+## Command options

 There are some extra commands you can use when running the command.
 It is also possible to only transform one class: